 These lemurs are nocturnal, so they are active at night and sleep for most of the day.
 They tend to sleep in relatively open sites, in naturally occurring tree nests, rather than in tree hollows.
 During the day they forage alone throughout their home range.
-Individual’s home ranges tend to overlap with others, but more so for males than females.
-Females’ home ranges are around 0.01 sq miles (2.5 hectares) and usually overlap with one or two other females, although only about a quarter of the range is shared.
-Males have larger home ranges, of around 0.02 sq miles (5 hectares), but share their home with, on average, around seven other males.
+Individuals’ home ranges tend to overlap with others, but more so for males than females.
+Females’ home ranges are around 6.2 acres (2.5 hectares) and usually overlap with one or two other females, although only about a quarter of the range is shared.
+Males have larger home ranges, of around 12.5 acres (5 hectares), but share their home with, on average, around seven other males.
 When they forage, these lemurs travel extensively within their home range and usually travel more than 10 times the perimeter of the home range each night.

-The Madame Berthe’s mouse lemur is the smallest primate in the world, weighing just 1.2 oz or 33 g.
+The Madame Berthe’s mouse lemur is the smallest primate in the world, weighing just 1.2 ounces (33 g).

 There are usually a higher proportion of females than males in any given area, suggesting that male mating competition is high.